-In May 2012, the Iowa DOT initiated the development of precast box culvert standards in accordance with the AASHTO LRFD Bridge Design Specifications, 5th Edition, with Interims through 2010 (AASHTO LRFD).
-These standards, released in October 2012January 2013, are limited to single cell barrels and closely follow the format of the MnDOT precast box culvert standards.
-This document details the design process used for the development of the precast box culvert designs.
-Differences in design methodology relevant to the MnDOT standards and the Iowa DOT CIP standards are also noted in this document.
-Design exceptions to AASHTO LRFD and ASTM C1577-11a Standard Specification for Precast Reinforced Concrete Monolithic Box Section for Culverts, Storm Drains, and Sewers Designed According to AASHTO LRFD will also be noted.
+This document details the design process used for the development of the 2020 precast box culvert standards.
+Differences in design methodology relevant to the MnDOT standards and the lowa DOT CIP standards are also noted in this document.
+Design exceptions to AASHTO LRFD and ASTM C1577-20 Standard Specification for Precast Reinforced Concrete Monolithic Box Section for Culverts, Storm Drains, and Sewers Designed According to AASHTO LRFD will also be noted.